 Castalia, the proposed mission that will rendezvous with Elst-Pizarro, will test whether a main belt comet is a viable source for Earth’s water.
 For now, scientists caution that the detection of abundant amounts of oxygen in the coma of two comets, namely Halley’s Comet and 67P/Churyumov-Gerasimenko, does not imply that it is necessarily a sign of biological activity and that the gas-grain chemistries of even simple molecules such as oxygen and water are still highly uncertain and subject to debate.
 In addition, whether the observed oxygen in both comets was formed in the ices of the pre- and protosolar nebula before the comets’ formation remains to be confirmed.

 One important detection was that of the simple amino acid glycine (top, C2H5NO2), a biologically important organic compound commonly found in proteins.
 Phosphorus was also detected (bottom, P), a key element in all living organisms.
 It is found in the backbone of DNA and RNA, in cell membranes, and in adenosine triphosphate (ATP), which transports chemical energy within cells for metabolism.

-In a narrative of empiricism and intuition, a fool sees a familiar face in the eccentricity of a comet not bound by the normalcy of life on a planet orbiting the Sun.
+A fool sees a familiar face in the eccentricity of a comet not bound by the normalcy of life on a planet orbiting the Sun.
 At the edge of the solar system, she goes on roaming between the stars.